Practice notice: Communicating by electronic mail at the Immigration Division (ID)

 Email content

-• You must include your name, the name of the person concerned, the applicable ID file number and Unique Client Identifier (UCI) in the subject line of your email.
-This information can be found at the top of any case-related correspondence you receive from the ID.
-If you are unable to find this information, please contact your local ID registry.
+• For a public case, the sender must include the name of the person concerned, the applicable ID file number and Unique Client Identifier (UCI) in the subject line of the email.
+This information can be found at the top of any case-related correspondence from the ID.
+For questions on where to find this information, please contact the local ID registry office.

-• If your email is not also addressed to all the other parties to the proceeding, you must explain in your email how and when you have provided the submitted document to the other parties.
+• If the sender's email is not addressed to all the other parties to the proceeding, the sender must explain in the email how and when they have provided the submitted document to the other parties.

 Attached documents

-• Effective March 11, 2021, the total file size of your email, including all attachments, must not exceed 20 megabytes (MB).
+• The total file size of an email, including all attachments, must not exceed 20 megabytes (MB).
 Emails with a file size of more than 20 MB risk not being successfully transmitted to all recipients.
-Should you wish to submit a document that is larger than 20 MB, please contact your local ID registry for direction.
+If a document is larger than 20 MB, it can be sent using Canada Post's Connect, MyCase, or contact the local ID registry office for direction.

 • Documents must be submitted in Portable Document Format (PDF).

-• Documents must contain your name, the name of the person concerned, the ID File Number and UCI.
+• Documents must contain the sender's name, the name of the person concerned, the ID File Number and UCI.

 • Documents must comply with the ID Rules for disclosure.

-• If a colour document is printed, it will be in black and white (grey scale) for the case file.
+• If a document provided is in colour, it will be printed in black and white (grey scale) for the case file.

 • For documents requiring a signature, an electronic (i.e., typewritten) signature is generally acceptable.
 If the document legally requires a handwritten signature (such as an affidavit), a scanned copy of the document is acceptable provided the sender keeps the original.